ArifAliNeosoft/Concept-of-Coroutines-and-Flows/Flows_2.md

 #### collectLatest :
   -  CollectLatest will stop current work to collect latest value.
   -  Terminal flow operator that collects the given flow with a provided action.
 The crucial difference from collect is that when the original flow emits a new value then the action block for the previous value is cancelled.
+  -  If some updates can be overridden with no loss , like database updates , collectLatest should be used.

 >  flow {
 >    emit(1)